algosup/2024-2025-project-2-serious-game-team-6/Documents/Management/WeeklyReports/week1.md

    - We outlined the project's steps and created a comprehensive Gantt Chart to guide our timeline and milestones.
 3. **Conduct Risk Evaluation**
    - Identify potential risks and develop mitigation strategies to maintain transparency and manage expectations with the client.
+4. **Good Brainstorming**
+   - The first day the team conducted a meeting to brainstorm about each member ideas, after listing different game styles and lore ideas the team started to make differents proposals to submit to the client.
+You can find this meeting summary [HERE](../MeetingSummaries/MinutesOfMeeting04-11-2024.pdf).

 ## Challenges